 Top Tips and Tools for Easy RV Trip Planning

-Since I’m essentially planning a road trip, I start with an end destination in mind and work backwards from there.
-That end destination could be a family event, a bucket list location or just needing to reconnect with family and friends.
+Since I’m essentially planning a road trip, I start with an end destination in mind and work backward from there.
+That end destination could be a family event, a bucket list location, or just needing to reconnect with family and friends.
 I also keep in mind some tips/guidelines we’ve set for ourselves after our first year of full-time RVing lessons learned.

-- Stay Duration – we try to stay in one location at least 2 weeks so that we have at least one full weekend to explore a new area.
+- Stay Duration – we try to stay in one location for at least 2 weeks to have at least one full weekend to explore a new area.
 In the beginning, we were moving too much, almost every weekend.
-This also became exhausting and at times stressful since my husband still works a full-time job.
-It didn’t give him much time for relaxation and when you are unhitching and hitching up and moving so often it gives more opportunity for something to break or go wrong.
+This also became exhausting and, at times, stressful since my husband still works a full-time job.
+It didn’t give him much time for relaxation, and when you are unhitching and hitching up and moving so often, it gives more opportunity for something to break or go wrong.
 Yep, life isn’t always campfires and s’mores!

 - Plan Ahead– with so many more couples and families RVing these days, popular locations are becoming more crowded and harder to stay near unless you plan ahead.
-My advice is to do your homework so you know in advance which locations are going to need major pre-planning.
-For example, when we knew we wanted to head to Banff National Park in the Fall of 2019 my research told me I had to devote a whole morning in early January on the computer to secure our reservations.
-It ended up taking 2 hours (so I got some time back) but during that time their system crashed several times and I found myself having to re-enter our information many times over.
-Planning ahead and knowing that it would be a little frustrating was key to getting to stay where we wanted and when we wanted in this popular destination.
+My advice is to do your homework, so you know in advance which locations will need major pre-planning.
+For example, when we knew we wanted to head to Banff National Park in the Fall of 2019, my research told me I had to devote a whole morning in early January on the computer to secure our reservations.
+It ended up taking 2 hours (so I got some time back), but during that time, their system crashed several times, and I found myself having to re-enter our information many times over.
+Planning ahead and knowing that it would be a little frustrating was key to staying where we wanted and when we wanted in this popular destination.
 For some helpful hints on finding an RV site near national and state parks during peak season, check out this Cinders Travels post, written by my friend and fellow full-time RVer Cindy Scott.

-- Be Flexible – now i’m going to contradict the “plan ahead” tip a little here.
-While I am a planner at heart, I have had to relax a little when it comes to planning.
-There have been a couple times that we’ve broken down or plans had to change because of a family emergency.
-You can never plan for these unexpected bumps in the road but having some wiggle room in your schedule can make this easier to manage.
+- Be Flexible – now I’m going to contradict the “plan ahead” tip a little here.
+While I am a planner at heart, I have had to relax a little when planning.
+There have been times that we’ve broken down or plans changed because of a family emergency.
+You can never plan for these unexpected bumps in the road, but having some wiggle room in your schedule can make this easier to manage.

 - Amenities – know what YOU need at each campground BEFORE you plan to stay there.
 The following is a small list of items to consider but only YOU know what is important to make your visit/vacation as stress-free as possible:

 - Directions: I learned this lesson the hard way.
-We ended up on a very rough road for the RV because I did not pay attention to the Special Note in the email confirmation that told us to NOT follow the GPS directions, even an RV GPS.
+We ended up on a very rough road for the RV because I ignored the Special Note in the email confirmation telling us not to follow the GPS directions, even an RV GPS.
 Listen to the locals when they try to help you avoid these situations.
 In fact, I’ve learned from that to call on our travel days and ask them if there is any special way to arrive safely and any specific entrance to use.
 You will be happy you did.

-I hope these tips have been helpful, especially if you are just starting out planning RV trips.
+I hope these tips have been helpful, especially if you are starting out planning RV trips.
 Now that you know our lessons learned (that’s how I describe our epic failures, it sounds prettier), let’s explore the tools I use and recommend to make RV trip planning easy and even fun.
-Yes, it can be fun especially if you are a geek like me and love to look at maps and read reviews about beautiful places you can’t wait to escape to!
+Yes, it can be fun, especially if you are a geek like me and love looking at maps and reading reviews about beautiful places you can’t wait to escape to!

-- This give me peace of mind knowing ahead what route we need to take to arrive safely
+- This gives me peace of mind knowing ahead what route we need to take to arrive safely.

 - Tracks expenses such as fuel cost and campground fees;

-- I plan all my stops for a specific trip (usually by year), plug in the campground costs and the fuel is calculated automatically based on the miles driven and the fuel mileage average you entered into settings.
-This helps me to stay on budget or adjust other areas if I have gone over based on a splurge of a fancy campground for example.
+- I plan all my stops for a specific trip (usually by year), plug in the campground costs, and the fuel is calculated automatically based on the miles driven and the fuel mileage average you entered into settings.
+This helps me stay on budget or adjust other areas if I have gone over based on a fancy campground splurge.

-- It is also a good tool so you can go back and reflect upon the choices you made financially and look for ways to make improvements.
-We decided to make some changes to equip our rig to do more dry camping to save money as a result of this type of review.
+- It is also a good tool to go back and reflect upon the choices you made financially and look for ways to make improvements.
+We decided to make some changes to equip our rig to do more dry camping to save money due to this type of review.

 - Gives unbiased campground reviews from fellow RVers:

 - An important part of my planning process is hearing from those who have gone before me.
-It’s a balance though because sometimes you can have analysis paralysis because you’ve looked at too many reviews.
+It’s a balance.
+After all, sometimes you can have analysis paralysis because you’ve looked at too many reviews.
 I limit myself to 5 reviews and make my decision from there.

 - Contains 57,000+ points of interest for exploring:

-- I typically have one point of interest I’m planning to see in the area and then add in other points by using this tool.
+- I typically have one point of interest I’m planning to see in the area and add in other points using this tool.

 - Ability to set your preferred driving time and distance:

 - This is so great since I talked about the tip of “timing” earlier.
-The app allows you to set these parameters and will let you know the radius of travel within that window of time to keep you true to your goal.
+The app allows you to set these parameters and let you know the radius of travel within that time window to keep you true to your goal.

 - Easy peasy, so what’s stopping you from getting started?